cmusser/periodic/README.md

 ## Introduction

 This program executes one or more commands on a periodic basis.
-The commands runs asynchronously with respect to the timer, which means that the next invocation will happen at the desired interval, even if the command is still running.
+The commands run asynchronously with respect to their timer, which means that an already-invoked process won't prevent the next invocation from starting on the desired interval.
 Limits on the number of concurrently-running copies of a process are enforced.
 One use of `periodic` is inside Docker containers where something needs to happen repeatedly and you don't want to go through the hassle of of setting up `cron`.

 ## Usage

-There are two modes, one in which a single command is specified with command line parameters and another in which one or more commands are specified in a YAML-format configuration file.
+There are two ways to use `periodic`.
+A single command can be run via command line arguments and one or more commands can be run if you specify them in a YAML-format configuration file.

-### Command-line Specification Mode
+### Using Command-line Arguments
 Use the following options on the command line:

 |Option|Description|Notes|